 It logically follows that personalized emails will be better received than generic ones, but still, what of that?
 Start with the basics: welcome new subscribers from the heart.
 Address them by their name and, by all means, make them feel special.

 Thank-you and follow-up emails are also generally appreciated.
 Right Inbox is the go tool for sending out follow-up emails.
 Being short and unaggressive, they stand high chances of being read and are not typically marked as spam.

 Speaking of the latter, familiarize yourself with the CAN-SPAM Act.
 You’d be surprised to learn how many businesses fail to do that, making the most basic of email marketing mistakes, such as using spam trigger words in subject lines and the body of the message.

-Another type of emails people will welcome is newsletters, but only newsletters did the right way.
-The “right way” translates into short and concise presentation coupled with unsubscribing and call-to-action buttons.
+Another type of email people will welcome is newsletters, but only newsletters done the right way.
+The “right way” translates into a short and concise presentation coupled with unsubscribing and call-to-action buttons.

 Tip: Buttons, in themselves, are a good idea, as they make the message “cleaner” and allow for a lengthier message.

 Order status emails come next.
 They should be coupled with receipts, order confirmations, and follow-up emails on shipment and delivery.

-There are numerous strategies to animating recipients, but some have been proven to work.
+There are numerous strategies for animating recipients, but some have been proven to work.
 Among the latter are shopping cart abandonment and re-order emails.

 The first has been shown to be capable of generating up to $17.90 per email sent.
 Naturally, the offer needs to politely remind the recipient why they should reconsider.
 Some businesses couple them with special discounts or other incentives, but that is really up to personal preferences.